Fitness Volt

 View All Result

-The kneeling leg curl is a very effective isolation exercise which targets the hamstrings muscles in the posterior chain (Backside of the body).
-Now, since the leg curl is an isolation exercise, many people do it after a compound exercise (e.g. Squats, deadlift, leg press) and it is a great finisher to a leg workout.
+The kneeling leg curl or iso-lateral hamstring curl is an effective exercise that targets the hamstrings muscles on the lower posterior chain (Backside of the body).
+Since the leg curl is an isolation exercise, many people do it after a compound exercise (e.g. Squats, deadlift, leg press) and it is a great finisher to a leg workout.
 However, it’s also great as a stand-alone exercise for the hamstrings.

 But, the great thing about the kneeling leg curl is that you can work each hamstring separately which improves balance and unilateral strength in each muscle.
 The kneeling leg curl is highly recommended in any leg workout routine for maximum gains.